pcnsuite/pcnspec/README.md

   "predecessors": [
     {
       /**
-       * The identifier of the predecessor step.
+       * The document-unique identifier of the predecessor step.
        * @type {string}
        */
       "id": "",